couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4600-json.markdown

 If you want, you can get the NSError returned by a validation failure and return that as the validation error message.

-Note the call to `-selfValidate:` &mdash; this is very useful during development, to catch mistakes in your schema, but you shouldn't include it in any real builds of the app because it will load the JSON-Schema meta-schema over HTTP from json-schema.org.
+The call to `-selfValidate:` is very useful during development to catch mistakes in your schema, but you shouldn't include it in any real builds of the app because it will load the JSON-Schema meta-schema over HTTP from json-schema.org.
 This will at best slow down launch, and at worst fail (triggering an assertion failure and crash) if your app is launched while offline.

 #### Handling Deletions

 Document deletion is an important special case that all validators need to handle.
 To Couchbase Lite a deletion is just a special revision, sometimes called a *tombstone*, that contains a property `"_deleted": true`.
 Typically, a deletion revision has no other properties.

 Your schema needs to recognize a tombstone as a special case, otherwise it will inadvertently prevent all deletions.
 You do this by giving the top level of the schema a `type` property whose value is an array &mdash; meaning that values can have any of the given types &mdash; and make one element of the array a schema definition specifying an object with a required `_deleted` property whose value must be `true`.

-**Sample schema TBD**

 #### Detecting Invalid Changes